zyedidia/perforator/README.md

 # Notes and Caveats

-* If your program receives a segmentation fault while being run by Perforator, you will most likely just see a "trace-continue : no such process" error.
+* If your program receives a segmentation fault while being run by Perforator, you will most likely just see a "trace-continue: no such process" error.
 To confirm that a segmentation fault was received, enable verbose mode (with `-V`), which will display the additional info.
 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does